 Operators of Airbus narrowbodies powered by IAE engines continue to find cracks in engine pylon ribs under a mandated inspection program, leading European regulators to keep the checks in place for those models while ending the requirement for CFM56-powered aircraft.
 The cracks, in aft fairing Rib 5, caused one in-flight loss of a pylon tail cone.
 The incident led Airbus to recommend inspections for all of its narrowbodies—a move mandated last year by the European Aviation Safety Agency ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Reported Cracks Cause EASA To Extend IAE-powered A320 Pylon Checks".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Reported Cracks Cause EASA To Extend IAE-powered A320 Pylon Checks".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.